microsoft/playwright/docs/src/api/class-tracing.md

 ## async method: Tracing.group
 * since: v1.49

-Creates a new inline group in the trace, causing any subsequent calls to belong to this group, until [`method: Tracing.groupEnd`] is called.
+Creates a new inline group within the trace, assigning any subsequent calls to this group until [method: Tracing.groupEnd] is invoked.

 Groups can be nested and are similar to `test.step` in trace.
 However, groups are only visualized in the trace viewer and, unlike test.step, have no effect on the test reports.